 - Following relevant industry influencers or potential business customers/clients;

-- Content marketing – helping to develop your own original images, memes, articles, blogs and resources that can be promoted on social media;
+- Content marketing – helping to develop your original images, memes, articles, blogs, and resources that can be promoted on social media;

 - Newsletter marketing – a round-up of your company news and most popular social posts and interactions.

-While that list is probably incomplete, it is just a sample of some things a well round digital and social media company can do for your business or enterprise.
-Ask yourself if you have the time and/or inclination to learn all of these individual elements yourself.
+While that list is probably incomplete, it is just a sample of some things a well-round digital and social media company can do for your business or enterprise.
+First, ask yourself if you have the time and/or inclination to learn all of these individual elements yourself.
 So, often you are left with a choice: either hire an employee or hire an outside agency.
 In many instances, business owners lean towards hiring an employee because that has been the de-facto process in the past to solve an immediate need.
-Additionally business owners may have the perception that an outside agency is far more expensive than hiring in-house staff.
-The problem with this rationale is that most of the time, owners don’t have a true basis for comparison.
+Additionally, business owners may perceive that an outside agency is far more expensive than hiring in-house staff.
+The problem with this rationale is that owners don’t have a factual basis for comparison most of the time.

 Let’s take a closer look and see what really happens when you compare the two.
 Disclosures: We used the job position of Marketing Manager for the comparison.
-Many marketing professionals specialize in one area of marketing, like a social media marketing manager, and may not have the experience that a marketing manager could have.
-All the salary data is based on the National Average salary for a Marketing Manager in the USA, and was taken from Salary.com.
+Many marketing professionals specialize in marketing, like a social media marketing manager, and may not have the experience that a marketing manager could have.
+All salary-related data can be found on Salary.com and are based on the National Average salary for a Marketing Manager.

-Essentially, the budget needed to hire the right person, purchase all the right marketing tools and implement a digital and social media strategy designed to meet your business goals, become too cost prohibitive when trying to assemble an internal team.
+Essentially, the budget needed to hire the right person, purchase all the right marketing tools, and implement a digital and social media strategy designed to meet your business goals becomes too cost-prohibitive when assembling an internal team.

-Hiring an knowledgeable marketing agency like Luce Media allows business owners to focus on running operations and increasing the bottom line, not messing around with Facebook, Twitter or trying to build out a website.
-In the end, the bigger question maybe isn’t can I afford an experienced marketing agency, but rather how much am I costing myself in time, money and lost opportunity by trying to do these marketing services in-house.
+Hiring a knowledgeable marketing agency like Luce Media allows business owners to focus on running operations and increasing the bottom line, not messing around with Facebook, Twitter, or building a website.
+In the end, the bigger question maybe isn’t can I afford an experienced marketing agency, but rather how much am I costing myself in time, money, and lost opportunity by trying to do these marketing services in-house.